-The transformation matrix has to be a 2x3 or 3x3 real-valued of type single.
+The transformation matrix has to be a real-valued matrix of single data type with dimensions of 2x3 for Affine transformation, and 3x3 for Perspective transformation.

 • Transformation type:

 The Transformation type parameter allows you to select between Affine and Perspective warp transformation.